updated on 23 July 2024

 We’re not looking for cookie-cutter delegates in the same way that firms don’t want cookie-cutter trainees.
 It’s important to be yourself on the application form.
 We want to know why you’re interested in pursuing a career in law and how you’re working towards this goal.
 Attending one of the events is a great chance to get a foothold in the profession so we’re looking for people who can explain clearly and constructively why they want to be a lawyer.

-If you decide to mention your extracurricular activities, make sure they’re relevant to the question being asked.
+When you mention extracurricular activities, make sure they’re relevant to the question being asked.
 For example, is it a way for you to showcase a key skill?
 This is the type of detail that’ll set you apart and showcase your personality; despite the growing presence of AI, law firms want people, not robots.

 At LawCareers.Net we aspire to promote a diverse and inclusive legal profession that reflects the society it represents.
 We’re looking for delegates from a variety of backgrounds.
 To this end, we blind screen all applications for LawCareersNetLIVE.
 We understand that not everyone has the same opportunities so there are no minimum academic requirements to secure a place on one of the conferences.
 We review all applications regardless of academic result or university attended.